saffy93/Histology-Lab-QC-SQL-Analysis/README.md

 ## Built by

-Safra Dar — Histologist with 8+ years of CAP/CLIA-regulated QC experience transitioning into clinical data analytics and quality systems roles.
+Safra Dar: Histologist with 8+ years of CAP/CLIA-regulated QC experience transitioning into clinical data analytics and quality systems roles.